-NUTR 190 Selected Topics in Nutrition.
-Special topics in nutrition adjusted to the needs of students.
+NUTR 290 Selected Topics in Nutrition:.
+Special topics adjusted to the needs of the students.
+Topics may be changed so that the course may be repeated for credit.
 Periodically.
-Topics may be changed so that the course may be repeated for credit.
 1-3 semester hours.
+Typically offered Periodically.
 Course Repeatable.
-Maximum number of units allowed 99. '
+Maximum number of units allowed 18.